Lock a Mac Screen

 To use the lock screen keyboard shortcuts you first must enable the lock screen ability in OS X. With this enabled, you can then lock down the Mac instantly and require a password for it to be usable again.
 Here’s how to enable the lock screen in Mac OS X:

 - Launch System Preferences, found in the Apple menu

 - Click on “Security & Privacy” and look under the “General” tab

-- Click the checkbox next to “Require password after sleep or screen saver begins” – select either immediately or 5 seconds as the time interval
+- Click the checkbox next to “Require password after sleep or screen saver begins” – from the drop down menu select either “immediately” or “5 seconds” as the time interval to require the password

 - Exit out of System Preferences

-The Mac OS X lock screen is the same as what you see when you wake a Mac from sleep or a screensaver when this feature is enabled, so remember that if you use a screensaver that auto-activates or sleep your Mac regularly, you’ll also be entering your password.
+The Mac OS X lock screen is the same as what you see when you wake a Mac from sleep or a screensaver when this feature is enabled, so remember that if you use a screensaver that auto-activates or sleep your Mac regularly, you’ll also be entering your password when it is woken.

-This feature is supported on just about every version of OS X and is highly recommended to enable on any Mac in offices, schools, public places, and any other environment where you may have sensitive data on your machine that you want to keep from prying eyes.
-Another very worthwhile endeavor is to add a login message to OS X, this can include things like identifying information of the Mac, or better yet, ownership details like a name, email address, or phone number.
+It doesn’t matter which method you use to actually lock down the screen, just make it a habit.
+This is highly recommended to enable on any Mac, but particularly for those in offices, schools, public places, and any other environment where you may have sensitive data on your machine that you want to keep from prying eyes.
+Another very worthwhile endeavor is to add a login message to Mac OS X, which can include things like identifying information of the Mac, or better yet, ownership details like a name, email address, or phone number.

-If you happen to forget your Mac password, you can reset it through a few different methods.
+Remember the password otherwise you will not be able to easily access the computer.
+If you do wind up in a situation and happen to forget your Mac password, you can reset it through a few different methods.